 Nick Saban’s contract makes him the unofficial governor of Alabama.
 Saban, who is in the midst of leading potentially the greatest sports dynasty of all time, is put on a pedestal for his football acumen, but there is an incredible human being behind the stern-faced Crimson Tide leader.

-Before Alabama, Saban’s beginnings as an assistant football coach at Kent State (his alma mater) led he, and his wife Terry, on a trek through places like Syracuse, West Virginia, Ohio State, Michigan State and Toledo before Saban jumped to the NFL as defensive coordinator for the Cleveland Browns in 1991.
+Before Alabama, Saban’s beginnings as an assistant coach at Kent State (his alma mater) led him, and his wife Terry Saban, on a trek through places like Syracuse, West Virginia, Ohio State, Michigan State and Toledo before Saban jumped to the NFL as defensive coordinator for the Cleveland Browns in 1991.

 I mean, if you were handed $8,000, what would you do with it?

 Temptation has to set in, especially after building a long career in football to get to this point, right?

 Not for old Nick Saban.
 He had other plans.

 ?And I?ll never forget Nick came home, and he said, ?I think it?s time we did something for your parents.?
 My dad was a coal miner and everything he had was the Cleveland Browns?sweatshirts and coats and hats and jackets.
 We arranged to pay off his mortgage on his house, which, you know, not a lot but at the time it seemed like a lot.
 It was one less thing they would have to worry about on a monthly basis.

 “So, we did.
 We paid off the mortgage and got the title to the house and stuffed it in the pocket of the Cleveland Browns jacket.
 I?ll never forget him opening that jacket and putting it on and tipping his hat and laughing, saying, ?Man, I love it.?
 I said, ?Check your pocket, dad.?
 And he reached in and saw the title to the house, and he said, ?Now, I can die in peace.?”Advertisement